codio-content/HTML_and_CSS_II-Floats_and_layouts/.guides/content/Floats-7e47.md

 |||

-Now let's go to the next sections to see more details about floats.
+Now let's go to the next sections to see floats in depth.